Electoral Act 1993

 174CPreliminary count of early votes

-1. In this section and in sections 174D to 174G, early votes means special votes that—
+1. In this section and in sections 174D to 174G, early votes means votes cast by advance voters who have been issued with ordinary ballot papers under section 167.

 1. the number of votes received by each candidate listed in the part of the ballot paper that relates to the electorate vote; or